lasercatz/acrylic-discord-bot/README.md

 ## Features

 - Generate paintings from images and output painting processes as GIF files
-- Use FFmpeg for media processing (download modules automatically if missing)
 - Interact via Discord slash commands
 - Use an Express server to keep the bot online, combined with an uptime service